msalihaltun/ivis-exercise/README.md

 ## Functionality Added
 * Any node can be removed via the context menu.
 If, after this removal operation, a node is left with no connections to the rest of the graph, it is also removed.
+After the removal operation, the graph will auto-adjust the layout.
 * Graph can be centered by using the context menu option "Center Graph" which is accessible on right click on the canvas.